initnegi/sudoku_solver_web_app/README.md

 The Sudoku Solver employs the Backtracking algorithm to find solutions efficiently.
 Backtracking is a recursive technique that explores potential solutions and backtracks when it encounters inconsistencies, ultimately leading to a valid solution or indicating that no solution exists.
 This algorithm is particularly well-suited for solving Sudoku puzzles, as it efficiently explores the puzzle space and ensures the validity of each move.

 ---

-**Note:** You are welcome to clone and customize this Sudoku Solver for your own projects.
-Explore the code and adapt it to your needs, or contribute to its development on [GitHub](https://github.com/initnegi/sudoku_solver_web_app).